cjcarlson/dame-gideon/README.md

-# Socioecological similarity predicts the global biogeography of infectious disease
+# Socioecological similarity predicts the global biogeography of infectious disease in humans

 The goal of this project is to come up with a reasonable way to predict pathogen sharing patterns between countries, using the DAME (dynamic additive and multiplicative effects model) for dyadic networks.